jaredly/j3/Roadmap.md

 and if it's a single-element list, then it's not treated as a list. but otherwise it is. and an empty list is fine, it's just empty.

+# OK I think I can input everything at this point,
+it's annoying that I can't do up/down arrows, but not prohibitive.

+well, ok so decorators aren't really there yet. or complex type annotations.

+but now let's try a little compile.?

 ## SELECTION

-- [ ] clicking the deadspace should do something reasonably my goodness
+- [x] clicking the deadspace should do something reasonably my goodness
 	- [x] inline deadspace fixed!

-gotta do a bunch
+	- [x] and all of it, i guess it's ok

 ### Mouse Selection